robmosys-tum/PapPercComp/CloudRobotics/README.md

 rosrun json_prolog json_prolog_wrapper
 ```

-The ROS 1 node will start printing the received messages to the console.
+The ROS 1 node will start printing the received queries and responses to the console.
+The response will be forwarded to the ROS2 node.

 ---

-When looking at the output in *shell B* there will be a line stating that the bridge for this topic has been created:
+When looking at the output in *shell B* there will be a line stating that the bridge for the sender and receiver topics have been created:

 ```
 created 1to2 bridge for topic '/chatter' with ROS 1 type 'std_msgs/String' and ROS 2 type 'std_msgs/String'